trguduru/credit_card_fraud_detection/README.md

 The goal of this project is to predict a fraud transaction accurately as this will save money for the financial institutions.

+#### Best Model
 After evaluating all these models the **BalancedRandomForestClassifier** is doing way better than others.

 Here are the results that are run on a test dataset which this model has never seen.

 ![](images/final_cfm.png)

 The above confusion matrix shows that it predicts more than 95% accuracy in fraud transactions.

 ### Outline of project